 When Clem was asked to form a new band for a weekly residency at the Golden Lion pub at Winlaton Mill he asked me to be in the band.
 It was a great jazz haunt – a small cellar room with great atmosphere and usually packed out with jazz fans.
 That residency lasted seven years – very happy times.
 It was there I began to sing a few songs too – I don't know how I mustered the nerve to do that.
 The line up was Chas Coles drms, Johnny Duncan bass, Clem tpt/vcls, Ronnie Mclean tbn and several clarinetists over the years – Danny Dunbar, Eric 'Jonty' Clegg, Bruce Bakewell with me on guitar.
 I also occasionally depped for guitarist Roy Willis with Peter Gascoigne's Saratoga Jazzmen who had a Sunday evening residency at the Corner House, Heaton.
 There I met Bill Smith, a lovely, gentle man who played tenor sax with a beautiful tone influenced by the likes of Zoot Sims and Stan Getz.
 I loved Bill's playing and we became great pals.

-My main jazz activity has been looking after Blaydon Jazz Club but in recent years I was also involved with other musical ventures which I greatly enjoyed, among them a trio of trios.
+My main jazz activity has been looking after Blaydon Jazz Club but there have been other musical ventures which I greatly enjoyed, among them a trio of trios.

-Roly Veitch Trio - for some years I had my own trio with a great Miles Davis/Chet Baker styled trumpeter Noel Dennis from Cleveland plus either Neil Harland or Andy Champion on double bass.
+Roly Veitch Trio - for some years I had my own trio with a great Miles Davis/Chet Baker styled trumpeter Noel Dennis and Neil Harland on double bass.
 We played quite intimate music very much in the Chet style.
-It was a nice unit and it really suited my way of playing.
+It was a nice unit and it really suited my way of playing on the electric archtop jazz guitar.

-Swing City Trio - another venture was a trio with Hawk style tenor sax player Steve Andrews, a unique player in the rhapsodic pre bop style of jazz legends such as Coleman Hawkins, Chu Berry, Lester Young, Ben Webster.
+Swing City Trio - another venture was a trio with Hawk style tenor sax player Steve Andrews, a unique player in the pre bop style of tenor saxophone legends such as Coleman Hawkins, Chu Berry, Lester Young, Ben Webster.
 This was the Swing City Trio with Roy Cansdale on bass and I played 1930s style unamplified acoustic rhythm guitar.

 Keith Stephen's Hot Club Trio - around 2005 the late Ron Pollard, who with wife Joyce ran 'Jazz at the Fell' in Gateshead, wanted to put on a Django Reinhardt/Hot Club of France type concert.
 He asked Django styled guitarist Keith Stephen to put a band together and Keith somehow got my name and asked me to play rhythm guitar.
 That was the beginnings of Keith's Hot Club Trio, eventually with the vivacious singer Caroline Irwin.